 When it comes to tax forms, Upwork doesn't handle Forms 1099-MISC forms as they are freelancers' responsibility.
 Upwork takes the responsibility to file Forms 1099-K. US citizens need to submit Form W-9 to Upwork so they can accurately generate Forms 1099-K. Non-US citizens are required to submit W-8BEN Forms to Upwork as proof.

-Deel has an automatic process for collecting and generating the following tax forms: 1099-MISC, W-9 and W-8BEN(E).
+Deel has an automatic process for collecting and generating the following tax forms: 1099-NEC, 1099-MISC, W-9 and W-8BEN(E).
 Users only submit their information and Deel generates all the forms and stores them under the Taxes tab.
-If you choose to, you can submit Form 1099-MISC directly through Deel on one click, thanks to our tax partners, Intuit.
+If you choose to, you can submit Form 1099-NEC directly through Deel on one click.

 Accounting Deel vs Upwork